Self-avoiding walk on $\mathbb{Z}^2$ with Yang-Baxter weights: universality of critical fugacity and 2-point function: Parafermionic observable

 The sums run over all self-avoiding walks in $\Rect_{T,L}(\Theta)$ ending at a point in $\alpha$, $\beta$, $\delta$ and $\varepsilon$, respectively.
 The paths contributing to $A_{T,L,\Theta}$ are called (self-avoiding) arcs.

 \begin{lemma}[Lem.
 4.1 \cite{Gl}] For any sequence~$\Theta= \{\theta_k\}_{k\in\N}$ of angles between~$\tfrac{\pi}{3}$ and~$\tfrac{2\pi}{3}$,

 \end{lemma} The factor $1$ on the right-hand side of \eqref{eq_relation_rectangle} comes from the contribution to $F$ of the empty configuration, which is not accounted for in any of the terms on the left-hand side.
+In~\cite[Lem.
+4.1]{Gl}, the case of a constant angle is considered.
+Here we are dealing with a general case and thus the factor~$\cos(\tfrac{3}{8}\wind(\gamma))$ appears in the definition of~$D_{T,L,\Theta}$ and~$E_{T,L,\Theta}$.
+However, the proof can be adapted mutatis mutandis and we do not give further details.

 Write $A_{T,\Theta}$ and $ B_{T,\Theta}$ for the partition functions of arcs and bridges, respectively, in $\S_{T}(\Theta)$.